jupyter-book/mystmd/packages/jtex/docs/contribute-a-template.md

 Add your template to this list, and open a pull-request, (or use the GitHub interface to edit the file directly on the page).

-Once a PR is opened, the MyST team will take a look and test out your template, and may give you some suggestions.
+Once a PR is opened, the MyST team will take a look and test out your template, and may give you some suggestions beyond what `myst check` can tell you.

 ## Donate your Template